Peter Dutton: Manus Island

-On 31 October 2017, the Papuan Government closed down the Manus Island regional processing centre.
+On 31 October 2017, the Papuan government closed down the Manus Island regional processing centre.
 However, 600 men residing in the processing centre refused to be moved to alternative accommodation in the town of Lorengau and staged a protest.
-Dutton defended the closure of the processing centre and asserted that the Papuan authorities had given notice of the camp's impending closure in May 2017.
-He also rejected Australian Greens Senator Nick McKim's report that there was no safe alternative accommodation available as false and claimed McKim was inciting trouble.
+Dutton defended the closure of the processing centre and said that the Papuan authorities had given notice of the camp's impending closure in May 2017.
+He also rejected Australian Greens Senator Nick McKim's report that there was no safe alternative accommodation available and claimed McKim was causing trouble.
 Following a prolonged standoff with Papuan security forces, the remaining men were evacuated, many forcibly, to new accommodation.
 Arrangements have been made to resettle an unspecified number of the asylum seekers in the United States.
 The others will be moved to either a different part of Papua New Guinea or a different country.

 In mid-November 2017, Dutton rejected an offer by the newly-elected New Zealand Prime Minister Jacinda Ardern to resettle 150 asylum seekers from the Manus Island detention centre in New Zealand and warned that it would have repercussions for the two countries' bilateral relations.
 He also claimed that New Zealand's offer would encourage people smugglers.
 Dutton also criticised a New Zealand offer to provide $3 million for services for asylum seekers on Manus and Nauru as a "waste of money" that could be spent elsewhere, such as displaced people in Indonesia.
 In addition, Dutton criticised Australia's Opposition Leader Bill Shorten's call for Australia to accept the New Zealand offer as an attempt to appease the Labor Left with "cheap political stunts and mealy-mouthed words".